PRODUCT COMPARISONS

 Result:

 Here is the generated PDF from IronPDF and iText.
 The left-hand side PDF is generated from IronPDF, and the right-hand side PDF file is generated by iText.
-Below is the time is taken to generate the PDF.
+Below is the time taken to generate the PDF.

 The results will change depending on network bandwidth.